whitefusionhq/fullstackrubydev/src/_posts/2025/2025-02-06-finding-my-happy-place-hanami-serbea.md

 category: Hanami
 ---

-It sure seems like the [Hanami web framework](https://hanamirb.org) been in the news lately, most notably the announcement that Mike Perham of [Sidekiq](https://sidekiq.org) fame [has provided a $10,000 grant to Hanami](https://www.mikeperham.com/2025/01/17/sponsoring-hanami/) to keep building off the success of version 2.2.
+It sure seems like the [Hanami web framework](https://hanamirb.org) has been in the news lately, most notably the announcement that Mike Perham of [Sidekiq](https://sidekiq.org) fame [has provided a $10,000 grant to Hanami](https://www.mikeperham.com/2025/01/17/sponsoring-hanami/) to keep building off the success of version 2.2.
 I also deeply appreciate Hanami's [commitment to fostering a welcoming and inclusive community](https://hanamirb.org#our-community-values#:~:text=Our community values).

 Thus I figured it was high time I took Hanami for a spin, so after running `gem install hanami`, along with a few setup commands and a few files to edit, I had a working Ruby-powered website running with Hanami! **Yay!!** 🎉